Home

 Impatiens Flowers

-Impatiens is a popular annual plant for cultivating in shade gardens, and this is not without good reason.
-These plants are exceedingly easy to grow, maintain and take care of.
+Impatiens flowers are popular annual plants for cultivating in shade gardens, and this is not without good reason as these plants are exceedingly easy to grow, maintain, and take care of.

 In general, all you need for growing Impatiens is a shaded location with a moist soil that is rich in humus.

-Moreover, they are nice for growing indoors and look perfect in hanging baskets.
+These plants are also nice for growing indoors and look perfect in hanging baskets.

 I have already mentioned the beautiful flowers, but even when the plants do not bloom they still look attractive because of their showy leaves.
 You will definitely enjoy their glossy and attractive look.

 An interesting fact about these plants – if you touch them, the seed walls can burst because of water collected there.
-That is why Impatiens are also known as 'snapweed' and 'touch-me-not'.
+That is why Impatiens is also known as ‘snapweed’ and ‘touch-me-not’.

 Impatiens Propagation